 Average Hospital Stay

-You may need to stay in the hospital for 2-3 days.
-If you have any problems, you may need to stay longer.
+You may be able to go home in 2 to 3 days.
+If you have problems, you may need to stay longer.

 At the Hospital

 During your stay, staff will take steps to lower your chance of infection, such as:

 You can also lower your chance of infection by: